What your art teacher did not tell you....

 Line drawing, specifically life drawing is not encouraged by the Institutions of learning because some professors may not be really qualified, second, it would take much more time than that is allotted.
 If you look on art of some celebrated and rewarded artists you will puke - if you have the intimate knowledge of the line symbolism.
 It follows that if your ambitions are beyond being appreciated by the dull majority you must expect difficulties and take "law into your hand", so-to-speak.

 After bland start as a kid my conscience towards art and its symbolism was awaken during my military service in a training in Morse Code.
 I have not gotten it right away, only after professional training later as handwriting analyst.
 My ordinary writing was illegible and I was shocked seeing the forms comprising 5-letter groups which were supposed be encoded messages so perfectly filled with my handwriting.
-I must give credit to my elementary grades teachers who, from the first moment, gave us pen with flexible metal nib and ink to write and enforce such habit persistently.
+I must give credit to my elementary grades teachers who, from the first moment, gave us pen with flexible metal nib and ink to write and enforced such habit persistently.
 Never a pencil and eraser.
 This left an indelible mark upon our personalities which usually snowballs.

 Later I have discovered the reason for the perfect writing.
 Due to the hard training, the sound of Morse Code became directly perceived by the brain as letters of alphabet, WITHOUT INTERFERENCE OF DEFECTIVE OPINIONS ingrained in my personality.
 It simply bypassed them.
 This, I believe had the same effect as intensive training of a monk intent on enlightenment.